 It’s been a long time coming, but Bixby has finally found its voice.
-Samsung has begun pushing out the final piece of its AI package, Bixby Voice, to all Galaxy S8 phones in the U.S. Before long, millions of people will be saying, “Hi Bixby” to summon the new assistant—though Bixby still only supports English and Korean despite the worldwide rollout.
+Samsung has begun pushing out the final piece of its AI package, Bixby Voice, to all Galaxy S8 phones in more than 200 countries and territories.
+Before long, millions of people will be saying, “Hi Bixby” to summon the new assistant—though Bixby still only supports English and Korean despite the worldwide rollout.

-But while we might not need another AI assistant on our phones, Bixby is actually a pretty good companion to Google Assistant.
+While we might not need another AI assistant on our phones, Bixby is actually a pretty good companion to Google Assistant.
 It’s a little slow on the trigger at times, but I was impressed with how well it was able to understand me.
 And Bixby isn’t a clone of Google Assistant or Sir eitheri.
 Samsung’s AI is more servant than smartie pants, carrying out phone tasks that would normally require numerous steps.
-Here's everything you need to know to get started:
+Here’s everything you need to know to get started.

 Setting up Bixby Voice

 How do I know if I have it?

 Like all of Samsung’s updates, Bixby Voice will be a staggered release that will vary depending on your carrier.
 Once it’s available, your phone should alert you to the change, but there are a couple of ways you can check to see of it’s been pushed to your handset.

 First, swipe left to get to the Bixby Home screen.
 If Bixby Voice is live, you’ll see a new “b” symbol next to the Bixby Vision eye and Bixby Reminders bell icons.
 If you don’t see it, tap the overflow menu in the top right and select Settings.
 Then tap the About Bixby option and it will tell you if there are any available updates.